Ireland Pet Passport & Import Regulations

 Regulations in steps 1 and 2 apply.
 If traveling to Ireland from a high-rabies country, step 3 applies.

-If traveling to Ireland from another country, then the forms must be endorsed by the government agency responsible for the import and export of animals.
+After issuance, the form must be endorsed by the government agency in the origination country that is responsible for the import and export of animals.

 This form is good for transports of 5 or less dogs, cats or ferrets. (see item 6 if you are traveling with more than 5 pets).
 It is valid for 4 months of travel within the EU as long as your pet's rabies vaccination does not expire.